Library of Congress

 Center for the Book

-The Library of Congress is also the home of the Center for the Book (www.read.gov/cfb), which is a catalyst for the enjoyment of reading by all, founded in 1977 and long under the directorship of librarian and historian John Y. Cole.
-It spawned state-level Centers for the Book in several US states, beginning with the Florida Center for the Book in Fort Lauderdale, Florida.
+The Library of Congress is also the home of the Center for the Book (https://www.read.gov/cfb), which is a catalyst for the enjoyment of reading by all, founded in 1977 and long under the directorship of librarian and historian John Y. Cole.
+It spawned state-level Centers for the Book in several US states, beginning with the Florida Center for the Book, which was originally housed in Fort Lauderdale, Florida.